plainbanana/Redis-Cluster-Fast/README.md

 ## run\_event\_loop()

-This method allows you to issue commands without waiting for their responses.
+This method is nonblocking and allows you to issue commands without waiting for their responses.
-You can then perform a blocking wait for those responses later, if needed.

 Executes one iteration of the event loop to process any pending commands that have not yet been sent and any incoming responses from Redis.